beasteers/slurmjobs/README.md

 You can also use `ShellBatch` which excludes the slurm/module references so you can test & run on your local machine or test server.

+> NOTE: because NYU switched to Greene which now utilizes singularity, the previous workflow regarding loading modules is not as necessary.
+Therefore, I will likely be experimenting and changing how things are done to suit the new workflow.
+If you want to keep the old setup, pin to `<=0.1.2`.
+(Sorry I should have just did a `0.2` bump off the bat).

 ## Install

 ```bash